freenas/freenas-docs/userguide/storage.rst

 #.
 Go to
    :menuselection:`Storage --> Pools`,
-   and select the pool to expand.
+   and select the pool to be expanded.
 Click |ui-settings| and :guilabel:`Status`.
+Select the disk to be replaced, click
-Select a disk, click |ui-options|, then :guilabel:`Replace`.
-Choose the new disk as the replacement.
+   |ui-options|, then :guilabel:`Replace`.
+A dialog appears.
+Select
+   the new disk from the :guilabel:`Member disk` drop-down and click :guilabel:`REPLACE DISK`.

 #.
-The status of the resilver process can be viewed by running
+The status of the resilver process is displayed on the *Pool Status*
-   :command:`zpool status`.
+   page.
 When the new disk has resilvered, the old one is automatically offlined.
-Shut the system down and physically remove the replaced disk.
+Shut the system down and physically remove the old disk.
 One advantage of this approach is that there is no loss of redundancy during the resilver.

 If a spare drive port is not available, a drive can be replaced with a